Strategic procurement and improvements to internal processes led to significant cost savings for insurance firm Tryg.

 After a competitive tender process, the plethora of suppliers was reduced to just two long-term strategic partnerships.
 While Tryg staff direct claimants to these new strategic partners, a further five companies with one-year contracts provide services at competitive negotiated rates.

 Overall, these changes saved €4.7 million by dealing in volume with the strategic partners, and a further €1 million through better rates from the five short-term suppliers, totaling €5.7 million on €31.2 million worth of claims.

 A similar approach was taken with private home contents claims, where, as with motor, Tryg was helped to take full advantage of its buying power to leverage the market and select partners to value lost goods.

-Processes were standardised and visibility over spending on settling claims was improved.
+Processes were standardized and visibility over spending on settling claims was improved.
 Investigation of the nature of the claims and the supplier market helped the implementation of a new web-based claims handling system with significant cost reductions.
-These came through improved valuation of lost or damaged goods and leverage of supplier agreements across the most common types of products, such as jewellery, electronics and furniture.
+These came through improved valuation of lost or damaged goods and leverage of supplier agreements across the most common types of products, such as jewelry, electronics and furniture.
 Savings of €12.4 million on €132.5 million worth of claims expenditure were found, equal to 9.3%.

 Strategic sourcing was also used for health claims, with a network of approved hospitals, while for structural buildings claims Efficio designed an e-auction approach, which delivered savings of more than 20% when piloted.

 4. Staff training and transparency across business processes

 The success of these reforms was dependent on the ability and willingness of staff to change.
 Claims handling staff were coached to change the way they approached claimants.
 Different customer profiles now have specific claims handling referral dialogues, which apply across all claims.